jmurph22/upqxx/README.md

 # upqxx
 Simplified frontend library for libpqxx.
+Currently WIP and a future placeholder.